syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Styles.md

 # Styles

-[SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid.html) allows you to apply style to all of its elements by writing a Style class overriding from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.DataGridStyle.html) and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~GridStyle.html) property.
+SfDataGrid allows you to apply style to all of its elements by writing a Style class overriding from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.DataGridStyle.html) and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~GridStyle.html) property.

-The following example explains you how to apply custom style to `SfDataGrid`.
+The following example explains you how to apply custom style to SfDataGrid.

 {% highlight c# %}
 //Apply custom style to SfDataGrid from code